MaximeCarriere/Financial_Analysis_Multiple_Linear_Regression/README.md

 ![Independance](https://user-images.githubusercontent.com/55028120/67507941-e389fd80-f687-11e9-819b-f53b46864d03.png)

-3) Normality, the variable must have a normal distribution
+3) Normality, the variable must have a normal distribution.

-4) Homoscedasticity represents an equal variance between predictors and the independant variable
+4) Homoscedasticity represents an equal variance between predictors and the independant variable.

 If the model violates the assumptions, it is not possible to make statistical inference.
-However, the accurancy and consistency of model does not rely on these four assumptions
+However, the accurancy and consistency of model does not rely on these four assumptions.

 # Evaluate the strategy